-Our Food Growing Business Incubator is a project that seeks to support new entrants into farming by helping them test out their commercial food-growing enterprise ideas at a minimal risk.
-The project started as a one-year pilot programme in 2015, supported by the Carnegie Trust.
-We are now continuing the project as resources allow.
+Our Food Growing Business Incubator was a pilot project that ran in 2015.
+It aimed to support new entrants into farming by helping them test out their commercial food-growing enterprise ideas at a minimal risk.
+The project was supported by the Carnegie Trust and is no longer active, however we are still working with one of our original entrants to the programme, supporting her grow her herbal tea business.

 Overcoming barriers faced by new entrants to farming